 A long term goal of the Open Knowledge Foundation and Code für Hamburg is to promote free access to cultural data for the social benefit.

 On November 6th, 2016, the teams will present their projects to an expert jury of Stephan Barthomei (Deutsche Digitale Bibliothek), Marco Maas (x minutes), Luise Overgaard (Dokk 1, Bibliothek in Aarhus, Vorstand Coding Pirates Dänemark), Nina Dreier (Kulturbehörde), Prof. Frank Steinicke (Uni Hamburg, Human-Computer Interaction, Informatik) and our curator Alexandra Waligorski.

 Alexandra is an art historian, curator and art mediator.
 As a researcher she organized interdisciplinary projects at the intersection of art, science and academic education for the Leuphana Arts Program as well as the research project “Art and Civic Media” at the Leuphana University in Lüneburg.
 From 2010 to 2012 she was an art mediator and curatorial assistant at the Edith-Russ-Haus for Media Art in Oldenburg.
-Based in Hamburg she currently works as a freelance curator and is a member of the art education team of the Deichtorhallen contemporary art center.
+Based in Hamburg, she currently works as an independent curator and is a member of the art education team of the Deichtorhallen contemporary art center.
 She is presently pursuing a PhD, exploring the entanglement of criticality, making and artistic practice.